carlCarlson6/MinimalisticBlockchain/readme.md

-A small blockchain system to integrate with other systems.
+A small blockchain system to integrate with other apps.